 Ms. Soechtig responded at the time, “If I wanted to make them look bad, I would have focused exclusively on their radical ideology.
 But I didn’t do that.
 I wanted to allow them an opportunity to explain their beliefs.
 In hindsight, had I known that the NRA would focus on eight seconds of a two-hour film, I might have done things differently.
 But I made the creative decision and I stand by it.”

-At publishing of this post, defendants still claim the documentary still contains inaccuracies and are seeking to shut down its distribution.
+At publishing of this post, plaintiffs still claim the documentary still contains inaccuracies and are seeking to shut down its distribution.

 Here’s the way the interview REALLY went down and how Couric and Co. manipulated the interview for dramatic effect.